cometa-rocks/cometa_documentation/README.md

 The first Chapter provides information on steps / actions to be used in your testplan.

-It is a veery good starting point to [learn about selectors like CSS and xpath](css-xpath.md).
+It is a good starting point to [learn about selectors like CSS and xpath](css-xpath.md).

-We will commit documentation as soon as possible.
-Come back soon.
-Watch the repo to be notified as soon as we are done.
+## Integration with Webhooks

+Integration is usefull to get feedback on test results via Webhooks.
+Any application supporting webhooks can be notified by co.meta at the end of a test execution either on error or always.

+The integration is user and department dependent.
+Each user can have different notifications.
+If two users use the same webhook, then for each user the webhook will be executed.